 Birmingham Children’s Partnership - Resources

 Families are telling us about the many challenges they face, together with their concerns as a result of the aftereffects of the pandemic and the cost of living crisis.
 So as partners across Birmingham we are connecting together to support families who want early help.
 These are conversations around initial help and support for things like food, fuel, mental health, loneliness, amongst others.

-The following will be connecting together in ten localities: community, voluntary and faith sectors, health, family support, social work, police, schools, further education, nurseries, children’s centres, health visitors and GPs.
+The following sectors are connecting together in ten localities: community, voluntary and faith sectors, health, family support, social work, police, schools, education, further education, nurseries, children’s centres, health visitors, GPs and West Midlands Police.

 Government vision for Early Help